ENGLISH

 E) None of these

-9. How many such consonants are there each of which is immediately preceded by a number?
+9. How many such consonants are there each of

 A) None